-Music and drinks accompanied by locals dressed up in Flamenco dresses and tourists dancing their heart out is an experience of a life time.
+Music and drinks accompanied by locals dressed up in Flamenco dresses and tourists dancing their hearts out is an experience of a lifetime.

 It is set at the Feria ground where there is also a fairground where the children will have a lot of fun.

 One of the fun things to do in Fuengirola is to head to El Chorro and hike El Caminito del Rey.
 But this is not for the faint-hearted.
 The path is pinned on the mountain wall with up to 100 meters straight down to the canyon floor.
 I can easily say that this is among the best day trips from Fuengirola!

 The walk is only a couple of hours one way and you must take a shuttle bus the other way around.
 Coming from fuengirola, I suggest taking a tour if you don’t have a car.

 This tour is excellent with pick up in Fuengirola and a guide included.

 If you drive, yourself, you must purchase tickets in advance and I recommend parking by El Kiosko where the hike starts and take the bus back.

 The walk to the checkpoint takes between 20 and 50 minutes depending on the trail you pick.
 There you will get a helmet and a security brief, even if you choose not to book a guide.
 You can book your ticket here.